 Ben's dispute resolution background, combined with his commercial experience, makes Ben well equipped to contribute: As an arbitrator and mediator, Ben regularly conducts dispute resolution processes alone and as part of a tribunal and is experienced in providing reasoned decisions succinctly and with objectivity and integrity; As a Chartered Shipbroker, Ben is a proactive and seasoned negotiator with 25 years of experience in facilitation, collaboration and relationship management; and as a CEDR accredited, IMI qualified mediator, Ben is adept at helping disputing parties find middle ground and settle their differences.

 Ben is a member of the Dispute Resolution Board Foundation (DRBF) and is available for appointment on Dispute Boards.

 An expert witness is a person who by virtue of education, training, certification, skills or experience, is accepted by the judge or arbitral tribunal as an expert.
 Expert witnesses may deliver "expert evidence" within the area of their expertise.
 Their testimony may be rebutted by testimony from other experts or by other evidence or facts.

-Ben has acted as an expert and is experienced in all aspects of the process from accepting initial instructions and producing the report, through to cross-examination in front of an arbitral tribunal.
+Ben has acted as an expert and is experienced in all aspects of the process from accepting initial instructions and producing reports, through to cross-examination in front of an arbitral tribunal.

-As a Chartered Shipbroker Ben has extensive knowledge and experience of all aspects of ship broking, most notably the chartering of bulk carriers and tankers; the carriage of goods; the contracting of newbuilding vessels; the sale & purchase of second hand tonnage; and the function and role of the broker in different commercial contexts.
-Ben is also familiar with the various ways vessels can be financed.
+As a Chartered Shipbroker, Ben has extensive knowledge and experience of all aspects of ship broking, most notably the chartering of bulk carriers, tankers and offshore support vessels; the carriage of goods; the contracting of newbuilding vessels; the sale & purchase of second hand tonnage; ship finance and leasing.